 Ivory Tree Game Lodge

-The crater of a long extinct volcano is the setting of Pilanesberg National Park – a fascinating alkaline complex produced by volcanic eruptions some 1300 million years ago.
-Pilanesberg is one of the largest volcanic complexes of its kind in the world.
+The crater of a long extinct volcano is the setting of Pilanesberg Game Reserve – a fascinating alkaline complex produced by volcanic eruptions some 1300 million years ago.
+Pilanesberg Game Reserve is one of the largest volcanic complexes of its kind in the world.
 Its rare rock types and structure make it a unique geological feature.The area is fringed by three concentric ridges or rings of hills – the formation rises from the surrounding plains like a bubble.
-The structure of the park is termed the “Pilanesberg National Park Alkaline Ring Complex”.
+The structure of the park is termed the “Pilanesberg Game Reserve Alkaline Ring Complex”.
 Ancient, even by geological time scales, this extinct volcano is the most perfect example of an alkaline ring complex.
 A number of rare (but not necessarily economically important) minerals occur in the park.
 Pilanesberg National Park rates high amongst the world’s outstanding geological phenomena.

 Ivory Tree Game Lodge was awarded the Lilizela Provincial Winner 2014 – North West Province.
 The National Department of Tourism, in partnership with South African Tourism, created the Lilizela Awards, a premier award that gives recognition to the top tourism players in the sector.
 The awards reward and celebrate the highest levels of excellence across the tourism industry.